andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/README.md

 The functionality of this method is by making the individual responsible to a certain extent: "Don't put yourselves in danger or harms way.
 Spot dangerous situations and report them as soon as possible."
-The certification trains a worker what dangerous ways of working, situations and circumstances are to be able to recognize them and how to act on them.
+The certification trains a worker what dangerous ways of working, situations, and circumstances are to be able to recognize them and how to act on them.

 But if this is the functionality that is required and